Skip to main content

 2. achieved an extraordinary, important, and lasting accomplishment that benefits the college or community.

-2. Gift naming (named gift) is used for individuals or organizations that provide a financial gift with the condition that the college use the benefactor’s name on for a college facility or program.
+2. Gift naming (named gift) is used for individuals or organizations that provide a financial gift with the condition that the college uses the benefactor’s name for a college facility or program.

-3. Functional naming is used to describe the general purpose of a college facility or program.
+3. Functional naming describes the general purpose of a college facility or program.

 2. Authority to Approve Naming Action